croquet/microverse/staging/docs/Card.md

 ### `createCard(cardSpec:object):CardActor`

-This method creates a new card (a CardActor on the model side and a CardPawn on the view side), according tbased on the `cardSpec`.
+This method creates a new card (a CardActor on the model side and a CardPawn on the view side), based on the `cardSpec`.

 ### `destroy()`